20 Best Calf Exercises For Mass and Strength

 19. Squat Hold Calf Raises

-Squat hold calf raises works the soleus muscles more than the gastrocnemius, but a considerable amount of force is still produced by the latter.
+Squat-hold calf raises work the soleus muscles more than the gastrocnemius, but the latter still produces considerable force.

 While maintaining the squat position, the individual pushes up to stand on their tip toes and then back down to the ground.
 You should try this bodyweight calf raise exercise.